tlipinski/transfer-money-saga/readme.md

 # Transfer Money Saga (Process Manager)

+The main purpose of this project was to see what requires special attention to when implementing Saga/Outbox patterns, what are the potential problems when such implementation is invalid or used in unstable environment.
+The project contains simplifications as well as intentional impediments and should not be treated as model implementation.
-This is example project showing a few concepts from event driven architecture:
+You'll find here concepts from event driven architecture like:

 - events and commands
 - Saga / Process manager
 - outbox pattern
 - "exactly once" delivery

-You won't find here:
+You won't find:
 - event sourcing
 - CQRS

 Technically concept presented here is not Saga but Process Manager (it is a state machine with persisted state).
 This project started with simplistic approach and back then it might have been a Saga but at some point when it got a bit more complex it somehow turned into Process Manager.
+Name Saga is still being used throughout the project although it may not be a proper name for implemented pattern.

 ## Running